co-libri-org/BibHelioTech/tests/README.md

     BHT_SKIP_ISTEX=False python -m pytest tests
     # defaults to False, that is it wont run istex tests

-or allow Selenium functionnal tests if available
+or allow Selenium functional tests if available

     BHT_SKIP_SELENIUM=False python -m pytest tests
     # defaults to False, that is it wont run selenium tests